Joarnixon/matrix-desummation/README.md

 - What if we aply this to `pictures`? _We might lose some information in process, but instead we gain $\ldots$ weights(*)_
 - What if these weights(*) represent some sort of `coordinate space` (with a fixed basis of $B_i$ matrices)

-# For further reading, please open presentation.ipynb or clone the repository.
-### All instructions, math and code can be found in `presentation.ipynb`.
+### All math and code can be found in `HowAndWhyItWorks.ipynb`.
 Open it in github or clone the repository
 # Thank you for visiting